graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-05/papers/2025-06-01-soft-thinking.md

 ### Takeaways

 Soft Thinking offers a viable way to imbue pre-trained reasoning models with latent reasoning capabilities which permit abstract concepts in a continuous space, without requiring any additional fine-tuning.
 As their results demonstrate, this offers the opportunity for greater task performance with shorter sequence lengths.
-While this work doesn't investigate how we can train models to best utilise the concept space, it does indicate that research in this direction is likely to bear promising results.
+While this work doesn't investigate how we can train models to best use the concept space, it does indicate that research in this direction is likely to bear promising results.